 - Variety of Graphite Artists Pencils, many brands are available.
 Buy at least five different hardnesses so that you can learn how to use them in different situations.
 1 of each: 8B, 4B, 2B, HB, 2H for example, or buy a pre-packaged set that includes a range of hardnesses.

 - pencils from Michael’s & Hobby Lobby are typically inexpensive brands that are significantly lesser quality.
-I used to recommend the Raffine brand from Jerry’s Artarama, but have since decided they break more easily than other brands, and don’t recommend them anymore.
-You really do get what you pay for and the cheap pencils will be irritating.
+You really do get what you pay for and the cheap pencils will be frustrating to use.

 - 1 small 6 inch ruler (clear plastic rulers are easier to use).